node13h/automated/README.md

 - **Simple, yet powerful API**.
 Commands running via automated.sh have access to all functions defined in [libautomated.sh](libautomated.sh).

-- **Running functions from libraries remotely**.
+- **Running functions from local libraries remotely**.
 Load any number of extra files with the `-l` argument.

 - **STDIN, STDOUT and STDERR are transparently attached to the remotely running command**.
 Yes, you can do this: